-Inform patients to contact their healthcare provider if changes in vision are experienced during treatment with MOUNJARO [see Warnings and Precautions (5.7].
-Acute Gallbladder Disease if they are pregnant or intend to become pregnant [see Use in Specific Populations (8.1)].
+Advise a pregnant woman of the potential risk to a fetus.
+Advise women to inform their healthcare provider if they are pregnant or intend to become pregnant [see Use in Specific Populations (8.1)].

 Contraception Use of MOUNJARO may reduce the efficacy of oral hormonal contraceptives.
-Advise patients using oral hormonal contraceptives to switch to a non-oral contraceptive method, or add a barrier method of contraception for 4 weeks after initiation and for 4 weeks after each dose escalation with MOUNJARO
+Advise patients using oral hormonal contraceptives to switch to a non-oral contraceptive method, or add a barrier method of contraception for 4 weeks after initiation and for 4 weeks after each dose escalation with MOUNJARO [see Drug Interactions (7.2), Use in Specific Populations (8.3), and Clinical Pharmacology (12.3)].